section-engineering-education/engineering-education/content/articles/introduction-to-c/index.md

 ### Uses Of C programming

-  - C language is primarily used for system programming.
+  - C language is mainly used for system programming.
-  - C is widely used to implement end-user applications.
+  - And To Design and implement end-user applications.
   - C language includes low-level memory access.
-  - A simple set of keywords and a clean style.
+  - C language is a set of keywords with a clean structure.

 ### Conclusion

 I hope you learn something new.
 I covered the history, structure, installation, understanding the code, files used, and uses Of C programming.
 This the first step of your learning journey of C programming.
 So this is about the introduction of C programming and in upcoming articles, we will cover some basics concepts in c. until then understand these topics.

-BYE 👋 _HAVE A NICE DAY!_
+BYE, 👋 _HAVE A NICE DAY!_